Meet the Therapists at Innsaei

 Business Director, Co-owner

 Ryan brings both structure and heart to Innsaei.
-With a background in business management and years of leadership experience in large organizations, he now channels those skills into creating a therapy center where care, creativity, and connection can truly thrive.
+With a background in business management and years of leadership experience, he focuses on creating a therapy center where care, creativity, and connection can truly thrive.

-His personal healing journey through yoga, meditation, and energy work has shaped his belief that safe, supportive spaces are foundational to growth.
-Ryan is a 200-hour certified yoga teacher and Reiki Holy Fire I & II practitioner, and he loves weaving intention, playfulness, and a touch of magic into everything he does—rainbows, unicorns, and all. 🌈🦄
+His own healing journey through yoga and meditation shaped his belief that safe, supportive spaces are essential for growth.
+Ryan is a 200-hour certified yoga teacher and Reiki Holy Fire I & II practitioner, and he brings intention, warmth, and a sense of play into the environment at Innsaei.

 Angelica Rose Clayton